TurkeyMcMac/json/README.md

 which can be found under the `tests` directory here, or the `test_parsing` directory in the original project.
 Many thanks to Nicolas Seriot for providing those tests publicly.

+### Test Failures
+The currently failing tests do not seem very important to me to fix.
+If the user wants this parser to be compliant, it is easy to keep it that way.
+Just parse only one map/array and check that the input source is empty afterward.